By William Pearce

 The A57 Multibank had two oil pumps located in the central crankcase.
 One oil pump was a scavenge pump to transfer oil to a remote reservoir.
 The second pump was pressure pump that took oil from the reservoir and delivered high-pressure oil to all five engine sections.

-The A57 engine had a 3.4375 in bore and 4.50 in stroke, giving a total displacement of 1,253 cu in.
-The engine produced 445 hp and 1,060 lb ft of torque.
-Given the arrangement of the engine sections, the Multibank was a relatively short but heavy engine, weighing 5,244 lb (including radiator, cooling fan and clutch).
-Construction of the A57 utilized existing tooling from the 251 cu in Chrysler six-cylinder engine, and the engines shared cylinder blocks, cylinder heads, pistons, connecting rods, and crankshafts.
+The A57 engine had a 3.4375 in bore and 4.50 in stroke, giving a total displacement of 1,253 cu in (20.5 L) from its 30 cylinders.
+The engine produced 445 hp (332 kW) and 1,060 lb ft (1,437 N m) of torque at 2,400 rpm.
+Given the arrangement of the engine sections, the Multibank was a relatively short but heavy engine, weighing 5,244 lb (2,379 kg) including radiator, cooling fan and clutch.
+Construction of the A57 utilized existing tooling from the 251 cu in (4.1 L) Chrysler six-cylinder engine, and the engines shared cylinder blocks, cylinder heads, pistons, connecting rods, and crankshafts.

 A number of Chrysler A57 Multibank engines survive, and some are still in working order in restored tanks.

 Chrysler Engines 1922-1988 by Willem Weertman (2007)